 The miracle here, as some have pointed out, is not that humans are sometimes non-monogamous, but that compared to the rest of the animal world, humans are monogamous at all.
 Once again, we see evidence of the nature of love in humans: It binds us, if only for a time.

-But humans are flexible by nature
+But humans are flexible

 Some research suggests the tendency to stray is written into the genes of both women and men.
 But the incredible diversity of human mating systems—from modern-day sanctioned polygyny to voluntary monogamy—shows that our cultural and psychological flexibility allows us, if not true free will, then at least some agency in how we conduct our relationships.

 For evidence of that flexibility, we have only to look at rates of infidelity, which in the US are changing in women but not men.
 This, in part, is tied to the increasing economic and social power of women.
 (In both women and men, the link between infidelity and power appears to be confidence.)
 As humans with higher-order reasoning, and the ability to plan for the future and prioritize things other than our base instincts, we are capable of choosing (or being forced to choose) between priorities other than love.